 Canning Peaches with Honey Syrup

-Did you know…?
-You don’t even have to add any sugar if you don’t want to when you’re canning peaches.
-Canning peaches in water is a safe process.
-Sugar does help the fruit to maintain flavor, color, and texture, but it is not a preservative in this case.
-Some sugar, even just a light syrup, is highly recommended for quality, however.
+Warning though….
+Sugar does help the fruit to maintain flavor, color, and texture.
+Some sugar, even just a light syrup, is highly recommended for quality.
 I’ve read that canning fruit in water can wash out the flavor of your fruit.

 How to Peel Peaches for Canning